nisrulz/FirebaseExample/Readme.md

       + Use the package name of the format `github.nisrulz.sample.*` where `*` is the example you are adding to the repo.
 I am trying to follow a set standard in the repo, please adhere to that.
   7. Have fun!

+# Getting Started
+To be able to run the app or contribute you will need to create a project on [Firebase](https://firebase.google.com/) in order to get the `google-services.json` file that is needed.
+You can follow the instructions for the same [here](https://firebase.google.com/docs/android/setup).
+Once you have this file copy it into your project's module folder, typically `app/` and sync the project.

 ### Created & Maintained By
 [Nishant Srivastava](https://github.com/nisrulz) ([@nisrulz](https://www.twitter.com/nisrulz))